thatlr/Delphi-SupportUnits/README.md

 (I care for thread-safety and low fragmentation, but not so much for ultimate performance.
 As the Windows heap is used by most
 Visual C/C++ programs through the standard malloc implementation, it should be fine for this requirements.)

+## CorrectLocale

+Workaround for a Windows 7 bug.
+Its usage is mandatory to force SysUtils.InitSysLocale to always get a correct value from GetThreadLocale() when initializing its regional settings.